Myeik, Myanmar: Climate

 Myeik has a tropical monsoon climate (Köppen climate classification Am) that is hot throughout the year.
 After a short dry season centred on December and January, there is a long wet season from mid-March to mid-November.
 Heavy rainfall usually occurs from May to September.

 Demographics

 The inhabitants of the city are descended from many ethnic groups, including Burman, Burmese Indian, Burmese Chinese, Karen, Mon, and Moken.
 They speak a dialect of the Burmese language known as the Myeik dialect.
 According to the 2014 census, Myeik has a total population of 284,498.

 Attractions

-Myeik is home to notable several Burmese pagodas, the largest of which is the Theindawgyi Pagoda and Paw Daw Mu Pagoda is famous too.